logiclogue/jordanlord.co.uk/src/blog/creating-football-statistical-model.md

 ## Logistic Regression

-With this data, we're going to plot draws against absolute rating difference.
+With this data, we're going to plot wins against rating difference.

-First of all, we need a function which will be able to tell whether a match is a draw or not.
+First of all, we need a function which will be able to tell whether a match is a win or not.

 ```
-isMatchDraw :: Match -> Bool
+isMatchWin :: Match -> Bool
-isMatchDraw (_, _, homeGoals, awayGoals) = homeGoals == awayGoals
+isMatchWin (_, _, homeGoals, awayGoals) = homeGoals > awayGoals
 ```

 Then we need a function to give us the match rating difference: